 The NC Law, Rules, and Legal Concepts Course is one of the three 30-classroom hour mandatory Postlicensing courses that must be completed by newly licensed North Carolina provisional brokers within three years after licensure.
 The primary objective of the course is to provide instruction at a level beyond that provided in Prelicensing courses on topics deemed to be of special importance to licensees.
 Topics addressed in this course include commercial real estate brokerage, residential property management, land use controls, loan fraud, brokerage compensation issues, license law issues and case studies, selected fair housing issues and case studies, establishing a brokerage firm, manufactured and modular homes, and issues relating to short sales.

-The school follows the North Carolina Real Estate Commission's policy that all students must attend a minimum of 80% of the scheduled class instruction time for any course.
-Attendance will be taken at every class session and any student who misses more than 20% of the scheduled class meeting time will not be eligible to sit for the final examination in that course.
-Time cannot be "traded" from other courses of the same title.
-A student must attend 80% of the scheduled class instruction time for the class in which that student is registered.
+The school follows the North Carolina Real Estate Commission's policy that all students must attend a minimum of 90% of the scheduled class instruction time for any course.
+Attendance will be taken at every class session and any student who misses more than 10% of the scheduled class meeting time will not be eligible to pass the course.
 This does not mean that students are expected or encouraged to miss any class time.
 All students are expected to be in every class session and will be solely responsible for the material missed during any absence.

 Once any course offered by the school is successfully completed, the student will receive a course completion certificate and their status will be updated with the North Carolina Real Estate Commission so that they may apply to sit for the state licensing examination.

-Continuing Education - $95 for 8 hours when you preregister online or over the phone before the day of class!
-Walk ins are not eligible for this discount.
-Classes must occur on the same day, in-person to qualify.
+Continuing Education - $100 for 8 hours in the same day when you preregister online or over the phone before the day of class!

-Military Discount -We are proud to support our troops and offer a 25% discount to all active Military members or Veterans!
+Military Discount - We are proud to support our troops and offer a 25% discount to all active Military members or Veterans!
+The discount will apply to full tuition price rather than to any advertised specials.
 Please call us at (919) 301-8764 for details.

 The Military discount, if applicable, is extended from the Pan School of Real Estate and applies to tuition at the Pan School of Real Estate only.
 Any reporting fees or other costs associated with the NC Real Estate Commission are not discounted.